geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Monastery of Dimensional Harmony.md

 ### Description

 > The sloping entrance passage ends at a carved stone stairway that descends 20 feet deeper into the mountain.
-The steps are higher and deeper than typical.
-Ancient iron torch brackets line the walls every few feet, their metal darkened with age.
+The steps are unexpectedly tall and deep.
+More ancient iron torch brackets line the walls every few feet, their metal darkened with age.
 The air is frigid and carries a faint metallic odor.

 ### Features